-Students will study Ancient Greek and Rome to understand how these societies laid the foundation of Western Civilization.
-Students will study Europe in the Middle Ages with an emphasis on feudalism and medieval society.
-The semester will conclude with a study of the European Renaissance and Reformation
+Students will study ancient civilizations such as Greece and Rome to understand their contributions to world history.
+The course will then cover the Middle Ages, focusing on feudalism and medieval society across various regions.
+The semester will conclude with an examination of the global impacts of the Renaissance and Reformation.

-WESTERN CIVILIZATION FROM 1600'S
+WORLD HISTORY FROM 1600'S